-Anne of Cleves (daughter of the Duke of the German Duchy of that name) was wife number four but she displeased the king - he had been misled by an overly flattering portrait of her before they had met in person.
+Anne of Cleves (daughter of the Duke of the German Duchy of that name) was wife number four but she displeased the king - he had been misled by an overly flattering portrait of her by Hans Holbein the Younger before they had met in person.
 Henry married her anyway but, rudely calling her the ‘Flanders mare’, changed his mind a few months later and they divorced by mutual consent on 9 July 1540 CE.
 Anne was relieved to escape with her life but Henry gave her a generous allowance, enough to live the high life until her death in 1557 CE.

 Wife number five was Catherine Howard, then only a teenager and another lady-in-waiting at court that had caught the king’s eye.
 Catherine suffered the same fate as Anne Boleyn when she, too, was accused of having an extramarital affair with a member of the court, one Thomas Culpeper, and an incriminating love letter was produced at her hearing before Parliament.
 Catherine was executed in the Tower of London in February 1542 CE.